MouseLand/cellpose/README.md

 3. Create a new environment with `conda create --name cellpose python=3.8`.
 4. To activate this new environment, run `conda activate cellpose`
 5. To install the minimal version of cellpose, run `python -m pip install cellpose`.
-6. To install cellpose, omnipose and the GUI, run `python -m pip install cellpose[all]`.
-If you're on a zsh server, you may need to use ' ' around the cellpose[all] call: `python -m pip install 'cellpose[all]'.
+6. To install cellpose and the GUI, run `python -m pip install cellpose[gui]`.
+If you're on a zsh server, you may need to use ' ' around the cellpose[gui] call: `python -m pip install 'cellpose[gui]'.

 To upgrade cellpose (package [here](https://pypi.org/project/cellpose/)), run the following in the environment: